marsbradley/off_sec_101/_posts/2018-02-13-presentation-3.markdown

 ### Disadvantages
 - Usually less secure than symmetric algorithms for a similar key length
 - Conceptually more difficult
-- Potentially more room for mistakes
+- Potentially more room for end-user mistakes

 </section>